Bunkai9448/NHL-07_public/Models-Editing/Readme.md

 - Based on Madden 12 PSP .msh file format from: https://forum.xentax.com/viewtopic.php?t=13031

+- For graphics in msh and similar formats, https://github.com/bartlomiejduda/EA-Graphics-Manager

 ## How to Rip models from a PSP game